CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 # Dynamic Occupancy Groups

-The dynamic occupancy introduces the capability to handle multiple occupancy groups, composed of **infected** and/or **exposed** population, within an event.
+The dynamic occupancy introduces the capability to handle multiple groups of **exposed** populations, within an event.
 Instead of having one single set of parameters for all the exposed (susceptible) occupants, this feature allows the model to have *n* groups, each with a specific occupancy profile and set of short-range interactions.
 This can